Electric outboard motors seem to be springing up all over the place right now. We round up 11 of the best electric outboards on the market…

-Electric outboard motors are nothing new, the humble electric trolling motor has been around for decades, but in the past couple of years a new breed of more powerful units has emerged.
+Electric outboard motors are nothing new, after all the humble electric trolling motor has been around for decades, but in the past couple of years a new breed of more powerful units has emerged.

 Capable of powering everything from a tender to a 50-knot sportsboat, this new generation of electric outboard motors will surely play a big role in the growing trend towards all-electric boats.

-We’ve rounded up 8 of the best options available on the market right now to help you track down the right one for cutting your boat’s carbon footprint.
+We’ve rounded up 11 of the best options available on the market right now to help you track down the right one for cutting down your boat’s carbon footprint.

 Compact electric outboard motors for your tender

 Power: 600W / 0.8hp

 Torqeedo has been making electric outboard motors for quite a while now, and their latest offering slots into the travel range of electric outboards between the 503 (1.5hp) and the 1103C (3hp).

 All the usual Torqeedo refinements are present and correct.
 IP67 rated as totally waterproof, the 603 Travel has a magnetic kill cord and an onboard computer providing instant readouts of operating range at current RPM and battery-charge status displayed on the tiller arm.